 You'll find that the style of even the newest houses fall firmly in line with the style and feel of the old.
 If maintaining an older structure isn't something you want to deal with, there are still excellent, later options in Dowsett and Old Pali that will fulfill all your expectations of this place.
 Cutting edge, or even modern, architecture hasn't penetrated this part of Honolulu, to the relief of long-term residents.

 The two neighborhoods are roughly even with each other.
 Heading Kailua-bound, around the turnoff for Oahu Country Club, going right takes you into the Dowsett homes, while turning left takes you into homes in the Old Pali neighborhood.
 The latter is the larger of the two, extending further north up the hillside.
 Both dwell at the same general price point, starting primarily at the high 6 figures and going up the heights of the high 7 for some of the top properties.

 There aren't major differences between the two, though some will certainly prefer one over the other, because their perfect property is found in one or the view is more to their liking.
 What is ultimately true is that you have choices on both sides of the Pali Highway that offer a different kind of Island life, rooted in a gentler, quieter Hawaii of old.
 How often do you have 2 perfect choices presented to you?

-The average days on market for Dowsett/Old Pali houses before sold were 42 days September 2017 compared to 90 days September 2016.
+The average days on market for Dowsett/Old Pali houses before sold were 18 days November 2017.